The Basis Rules for Assets Acquired by

 - How the calculation of basis is affected when nonqualified annuities, IRAs and other items of IRD (like installment notes) are involved?

-Learn all this and more (including planning to maximize basis step-up) on this 90-minute, in depth presentation by Robert S. Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA, to be held on Tuesday, September 17th, 2019 entitled, “Understanding the Tax Basis Rules When Assets are Acquired by Gift or Inheritance”.
+Learn all this and more (including planning to maximize basis step-up) on this 90-minute, in depth presentation by Robert S. Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA, on for the program entitled, “Understanding the Tax Basis Rules When Assets are Acquired by Gift or Inheritance”.